kedacore/keda-docs/content/docs/2.6/scalers/new-relic.md

       region: "US"
       # Required: metricName
       metricName: "duration"
       # Optional: noDataError - If the query returns no data should this be treated as an error.
-Default value is False
+Default value is false
+      noDataError: "true"
       # Required: nrql
       nrql: "SELECT average(duration) from Transaction where appName='SITE' TIMESERIES"
       # Required: threshold